lilamod/crud-microservice/README.md

 Please check the rabbitMQ server is start or not if not start then start rabbitMQ server

+commnd to build the project
+npm run build

 run the below command to start servies npm run start:dev